TryQuiet/quiet/packages/ZbayLite/README.md

 Getting started hacking on Zcash is easy.
-Be sure to have [Docker](https://docker.com) installed.
+Be sure to have [Docker](https://docker.com) installed and running.
 Then...